-Rose Colombo was a young housewife and mother with four small children.
-She said, "I never gave a thought until 1984 about the legal system.
-I was taught that people who worked in the legal system were 100% protecting the citizens."
-She remarked, "I was just a mom at home baking cookies."
+Rose Colombo was a young housewife and mother with four small children who knew how to cook the most common Indian food.
+She said, “I never gave a thought until 1984 about the legal system.
+I was taught that people who worked in the legal system were 100% protecting the citizens.”
+She remarked, “I was just a mom at home baking cookies.”
 But as fate would have it, her abusive husband led her to file for a simple divorce with substantial assets.
 Rose found herself in a state of shock and confusion when injustices reared its ugly head and knocked on her back door.
-She said, "I was thrust into the dark side of justice where I felt isolated and scared with no where to go for help."
-Her life was turned upside down overnight and she would've never believed that after several years of fighting back in the courts that the media would coin her as a "Crusader for Equal Justice" or feature her as a woman with a movement in major newspapers.
+She said, “I was thrust into the dark side of justice where I felt isolated and scared with no where to go for help.”
+Her life was turned upside down overnight and she would’ve never believed that after several years of fighting back in the courts that the media would coin her as a “Crusader for Equal Justice” or feature her as a woman with a movement in major newspapers.
 At the time, she owned and managed a skin care spa and her career as a licensed esthetician and professional skin care specialist involved helping people improve their appearance.
-She said, "I was teaching people about improving their skin and it never entered my mind that I'd end up teaching people on how to protect themselves from legal abuse and unethical attorneys" by 1989.
+She said, “I was teaching people about improving their skin and it never entered my mind that I’d end up teaching people on how to protect themselves from legal abuse and unethical attorneys” by 1989.

 “How much justice can you afford?”

 Rose Colombo walked into the courtroom wealthy, but after experiencing years of legal abuse, she walked out poor.
 She said, “I felt that I was taken hostage and thrown into a concentration camp and stripped of my rights.”

 She entered the court room to simply get a divorce from her ex-husband and instead was attacked with a web of deceit and manipulation even from her own attorneys.
 This was only a slight peek to a colossal level of legal corruption that she would discover & battle.